IMPROVE THE CULTURE, NOT THE PERKS

 Having Perks As the Basis of a Culture Doesn’t Work

 When you put them under the radar, perks mean very little when compared with culture and instead are often used to plaster significant persistent problems.
 Of course, unlimited holidays and fun stuff are going to have an important place in the work environment, but the regular free lunch outing in isolation isn’t going to cut it.
 Leaders need to consider the broader reward package, how it signals what is important to the business and how it boosts an organization’s culture.
 It is, therefore, imperative to reward people based not only on the metrics of performance but also on feats and alignment to values.
 This is the most important way of reinforcing cultural norms.

 The standard rewards don’t offer any interpersonal motivation or challenge, don’t have a direct impact on the material success of a business and are often short-term.
 The longer you try to espouse a culture with perks alone, the more you harm the company.
-You will have high turnover at the workplace, but you will be recompensing rewards that do not fix the real problem.
+You will have high turnover in the workplace, but you will be recompensing rewards that do not fix the real problem.
 A disengaged workforce will cost the company in errors — according to Harvard Business Review, a healthy culture saves a company up to $300 million when compared to another company of similar size but with poor culture.

 Ultimately, it is imperative to understand that perks do not go hand in hand with culture.
 A good culture is created when employees love being in the workplace and working together with other people.
 When culture is the central point of your reward system, then building a culture becomes a higher priority than the perk.
 Find out what motivates your employees and work towards building a culture that satisfies their needs.
 Employees enjoy working at the company because of the enjoyment in and of itself.

 Instead, Use Perks As an Enhancement of Culture

 Use them in a way so they help build